 A Good Credit Score

 Along these same lines, you need pristine credit to ensure you qualify for a mortgage at the lowest interest rate.
-In fact, without a great credit score, your mortgage rate alone could make you ineligible for financing.
+In fact, without a great credit score, your inflated mortgage rate alone could make you ineligible for financing.

 While there are mortgage options for those with low credit scores, you’ll be much better off it you apply for a mortgage with an excellent credit score.

 Not only will you have a much easier time qualifying, you’ll also save a ton of money in interest over the years.
+There’s no reason to cut corners unless you absolutely must get a mortgage immediately.

-Mortgage lenders use a measure called debt-to-income ratio to determine how large of a housing payment you can handle.
+Mortgage lenders use a measure called the debt-to-income ratio to determine how large of a housing payment you can handle.

 A Stable Job